M46N3/HTTP-2-lib/README.md

 cd HTTP-2-lib/build/
 ./Tests --log_level=all --report_sink=./report --report_format=HRF --report_level=detailed
 ```
-With the server running, you can test also test the connection with [curl](https://curl.haxx.se/).
+With the server running, you can also test the connection with [curl](https://curl.haxx.se/).
 The following command will show detailed output from curl's communication with the server:
 ```sh
 curl -k -v https://localhost:8443
 ```